Identification, Images, & Information

 City, state, country:

-Scarborough, Ontario, Canada
+Scarborough, Greater Toronto Area, Ontario, Canada

 Biography:

-I always love nature and enjoy a variety of hobbies and interests including nature photography and ballroom dancing.
+I always love nature and enjoy a variety of hobbies and interests including nature photography.
 I discovered the joy of moth photograghy in the summer of 2005.
-I purchased an UV light from BioQuip a year later and set it up between two mature pear trees in my backyard for attracting moths in the neighbouring area (no baiting/sugaring yet).
-Interesting looking moths are potted then stored in the fridge for picture taking on the next day.
-I always release the moths after photographing them (except gypsy moths and few other unfortunate ones that failed to survive the ordeal).
-I maintain a list of the ones that can be positively and/or reasonably identified, so far the numbers have grown to 438 at the start of 2009 mothing season.
-Some of my moth photos are posted on MPG and BugGuide.
+I purchased an UV light from BioQuip a year later and set it up between two mature pear trees in my backyard for attracting moths in the neighbouring area.
+Interesting looking moths are potted first, then stored in the fridge for picture taking on the next day.
+I always release the moths after the photo sessions (except gypsy moths and few other unlucky ones that failed to survive the ordeal).

-In July 2008, I helped confirm the existence of an European species "Carpatolechia fugitivella" in Ontario by catching the specimens in my own backyard and submitting them to All-Leps for barcoding purposes.
+In July 2008, I helped confirm the existence of an European species "Carpatolechia fugitivella" in Ontario by catching specimens in my own backyard and submitting them to All-Leps for barcoding purposes.
 Photographs of this species are posted at MPG under a newly assigned Hodges # 1874.2.

 Signature: